Chris Livingston: Professional career

-Cleveland Cavaliers / Charge (2025–present)

 On October 31, 2025, Livingston signed a two-way contract with the Cleveland Cavaliers.
+He made three appearances for the Cavaliers, averaging 3.0 points, 1.0 rebound, and 0.3 assists.
+On January 27, 2026, Livingston was waived shortly after sustaining a hand injury that would keep him inactive for several weeks.

 National team career

 Livingston played for the United States at the 2019 FIBA Under-16 Americas Championship in Belém, Brazil.
 He led his team to the gold medal, recording 23 points, six rebounds and two assists in a 94–77 win over Canada in the final.
 Livingston was named tournament most valuable player and made the all-tournament team.